GhustOne/HeadBlend-Profiles/README.md

     - saved head blends (you can either "set" or "delete", "delete" will remove it from ingame and on your pc)

 ### Online > Online Players > any player > Script Features
-- yoink the head blend (saves other people's headblend, appears in local script features)
+- yoink their head blend (saves other people's headblend, appears in local script features)